InnerSourceCommons/managing-innersource-projects/tooling/innersource-tooling.md

 This documentation is a compilation of the essential settings and strategies necessary for implementing InnerSource inside an organization.
 It encompasses both overall strategic elements and specific points relating to SCM configuration.

-We also encourage you to read the OSSF's (Open Source Security Foundation's) [Source Code Management Configuration Best Practices guide](https://best.openssf.org/SCM-BestPractices/) for a perspective focused entirely on security.
+We also encourage you to read the OpenSSF's (Open Source Security Foundation's) [Source Code Management Configuration Best Practices guide](https://best.openssf.org/SCM-BestPractices/) for a perspective focused entirely on security.